francociarfaglia/enarsi-labs/README.md

-# Network Architecture Repository
+# Advanced Network Troubleshooting & Implementation (ENARSI)

-This repository is a specialized technical resource featuring network architectures aligned with **CCNP Enterprise** certification objectives.
-It serves as a centralized hub for the design, validation, and documentation of complex corporate infrastructures.
+This repository is a specialized technical resource dedicated to the **implementation, optimization, and troubleshooting** of network architectures, strictly aligned with the **Cisco ENARSI (300-410)** certification objectives.

+It serves as a progressive portfolio documenting the resolution of complex routing scenarios and infrastructure services in simulated corporate environments.

 ---

-## Project Scope
+## Project Focus: ENARSI Domains
-Each simulation environment is built to address key domains of the ENCOR and ENARSI exams:
+Each lab is designed to validate technical knowledge in the following areas:

+* **Layer 3 Technologies:** Advanced tuning and troubleshooting of **EIGRP, OSPF (v2/v3), and BGP**.
+* **Route Manipulation:** Control of traffic using **Redistribution, Route-Maps, Prefix-Lists, and Policy-Based Routing (PBR)**.
-* **Advanced Routing:** Implementation and tuning of OSPF, EIGRP, and MP-BGP.
+* **VPN Services & Infrastructure:** Implementation and diagnostics of **MPLS, DMVPN, and IPv6** transitions.
-* **WAN Connectivity:** Enterprise edge solutions including DMVPN and site-to-site tunnels.
-* **Security:** Infrastructure hardening, CoPP, and secure management planes.
-* **Automation:** Utilizing CML features for lab orchestration and node configuration.
+* **Infrastructure Security & Services:** Hardening the control plane (**CoPP**), securing management, and troubleshooting services like SNMP, DHCP, and IP SLA.

 ---

-## Repository Structure
+## Repository Structure & Methodology
-To maintain consistency and ease of use, every topology is organized into a dedicated folder with the following standardized sub-folders:
+Every topology includes visual and technical evidence of the validation process:

 | File/Folder | Purpose |
 | :--- | :--- |